A forbidden door, the Virgin Mary, a stubborn heart and a burning at the stake; you find it all in ‘Mary’s Child’.

 The Virgin Mary takes the queens second child

 When a year had gone by the queen again bore a son and in the night the Virgin Mary again came to her.

 “If you will confess that you opened the forbidden door, I will give you your child back and untie your tongue.
 However if you continue in sin and keep denying, I will also take this new child.”

 Again the queen said: “No, I did not open the forbidden door.”

 The Virgin took the child out of her arms and away with her to heaven.
-Next morning, when this child also had disappeared, the people declared quite loudly that the queen had devoured it, and the king’s councillors demanded that she should be brought to justice.
-The king, however, loved her so dearly that he would not believe it, and commanded the councillors under pain of death not to say any more about it.
+Next morning, when this child also had disappeared, the people declared quite loudly that the queen had devoured it, and the king’s councilors demanded that she should be brought to justice.
+The king, however, loved her so dearly that he would not believe it, and commanded the councilors under pain of death not to say any more about it.

 The Virgin Mary takes the queens third child

 The following year the queen gave birth to a beautiful little daughter.
 For the third time the Virgin Mary appeared to her in the night.
 This time she said, “Follow me.”